 Read the first blog post about this virtual run with medals, to learn about the event; our co-sponsors Mount Desert Island Marathon & Half and Millinocket Marathon & Half; the charities it benefits; and the Cadillac to Katahdin Medallion you earn.
-Special pricing for participants and volunteers in the real-life MDI and Millinocket Marathon and Half Marathons!
+Special pricing for participants and volunteers in the real-life MDI and Millinocket Marathon and Half Marathons!, and members of Crow Athletics who are in the 2018 Streak-100!

 Below are links to other blog posts about the Cadillac to Katahdin Virtual Run as they’re published, in chronological order: